-Number of surgeries for carpal tunnel syndrome per 1,000 inhabitants, 17 years and older
+Surgeries for carpal tunnel syndrome – contacts per 1,000 inhabitants

-There is significant geographic variation in operation rates.
-In the catchment areas with the highest rates, approximately three times as many operations per 1,000 inhabitants are performed compared to the areas with the lowest rates.
-In 2023, the number of operations per 1,000 inhabitants ranged from 0.9 in Lovisenberg to 2.7 in Nordland.
+There is considerable geographic variation in surgical rates between catchment areas.
+In the area with the highest rates, approximately three times as many operations are performed per 1,000 inhabitants compared to the area withe the lowest rate.
+In 2025, the number of operations per 1,000 inhabitants ranged from 0.7 in Diakonhjemmet to 2.2 in Møre and Romsdal.

 The analysis is based on data from the Norwegian Patient Registry (NPR) for specialist healthcare services.
 The data includes activity in public hospitals, publicly funded private hospitals, and specialists in private practice under public funding contacts.